• Skip to primary navigation

 Overhead image of a sliced Earl Grey yogurt cake on a grey weathered table with slices of cake on small plates and fresh lilacs on the table around the cake.

-This Earl Grey yogurt cake combines two of my favorite things in the whole world—tea and cake!
-Whether classic Twinings, or a loose leaf blend from a specialty shop, you can’t go wrong with the citrusy, floral flavor of Earl Grey tea.
+This Earl Grey yogurt cake combines two of my favorite things—tea and cake!
+Whether classic Twinings or a loose-leaf blend from a specialty shop, you can’t go wrong with the citrusy, floral flavor of Earl Grey tea.

-Mixed in one bowl, this single layer cake has a soft and moist vanilla base.
-I grind the tea leaves to a fine powder with some sugar before starting.
+Mixed in one bowl, this single-layer cake has a soft and moist vanilla base.
+Before starting, I grind the tea leaves to a fine powder with some sugar.
 No one wants large bits of tea leaves in their mouth.

 And the icing!
 Just blackberry juice and powdered sugar.
 The jewel-toned color makes it look extra special.
 Want more decadence?
 Make this whipped cream cheese frosting instead and add blackberry juice for color.